A half-century of global collaboration in science and the 'Shrinking World'

 {\myfnsymbol{\value{footnote}}}

 \centerline{ {Keisuke Okamura}\,\footnote{\,{\tt okamura@ifi.u-tokyo.ac.jp}}${}^{,}$ \footnote{\,\href{https://orcid.org/0000-0002-0988-6392}{\tt orcid.org/0000-0002-0988-6392}}${}^{;\,1,\,2}$}

-{ \centerline{\textit{ ${}^{1}$Institute for Future Initiatives (IFI), The University of Tokyo,\footnote{\,\href{https://ror.org/057zh3y96}{\tt ror.org/057zh3y96}}}} \centerline{\textit{ 7-3-1 Hongo, Bunkyo-ku, Tokyo 113-0033, Japan.}} \centerline{\textit{ ${}^{2}$SciREX Center, National Graduate Institute for Policy Studies (GRIPS),\footnote{\,\href{https://ror.org/03gz5xp73}{\tt ror.org/03gz5xp73}}}} \centerline{\textit{ 7-22-1 Roppongi, Minato-ku, Tokyo 106-8677, Japan.}} } \textbf{Abstract.} \quad The past decades have witnessed a dramatic change in researchers' collaboration mode across borders.
-In addition to purely academia-driven collaborations, various state-led initiatives have also been developed and are underway, reflecting the rapidly changing geopolitical situation of the contemporary world.
-In such multilayered cooperative and competitive relationships among countries, it is of great interest to leaders in academia and the policy arena to grasp the full scope of international research collaboration and their country's place within it, along with its change over time.
-However, evidence for such world-scale dynamism is scarce to date.
-This paper provides unique evidence of how international collaboration clusters have formed and evolved over the past half-century for a broad set of scientific publications.
-Our analyses are based on data retrieved from OpenAlex, a large-scale Open Bibliometrics platform launched in 2022.
-The science and technology areas of focus include Quantum Science, Artificial Intelligence, Biotechnology and others, totalling 15.
-We first review the top-tier countries' global presence change for each discipline, measured by publication volumes and international collaboration rates.
-Notably, the US and China are shown to have rapidly moved closer together for decades but have started moving apart after 2019.
-Subsequently, we analyse and visualise the international collaboration clusters for each discipline and period based on a hierarchical clustering method.
-Finally, we provide global-scale quantitative evidence for a `Shrinking World' of the past half-century's research collaboration.
-These results provide valuable insights into the big picture of past, present and future international collaboration.
+{ \centerline{\textit{ ${}^{1}$Institute for Future Initiatives (IFI), The University of Tokyo,\footnote{\,\href{https://ror.org/057zh3y96}{\tt ror.org/057zh3y96}}}} \centerline{\textit{ 7-3-1 Hongo, Bunkyo-ku, Tokyo 113-0033, Japan.}} \centerline{\textit{ ${}^{2}$SciREX Center, National Graduate Institute for Policy Studies (GRIPS),\footnote{\,\href{https://ror.org/03gz5xp73}{\tt ror.org/03gz5xp73}}}} \centerline{\textit{ 7-22-1 Roppongi, Minato-ku, Tokyo 106-8677, Japan.}} } \textbf{Abstract.} \quad Recent decades have witnessed a dramatic shift in the cross-border collaboration mode of researchers, with countries increasingly cooperating and competing with one another.
+It is crucial for leaders in academia and policy to understand the full extent of international research collaboration, their country's position within it, and its evolution over time.
+However, evidence for such world-scale dynamism is still scarce.
+This paper provides unique evidence of how international collaboration clusters have formed and evolved over the past 50 years across various scientific publications, using data from OpenAlex, a large-scale Open Bibliometrics platform launched in 2022.
+We first examine how the global presence of top-tier countries has changed in 15 natural science disciplines over time, as measured by publication volumes and international collaboration rates.
+Notably, we observe that the US and China have been rapidly moving closer together for decades but began moving apart after 2019.
+We then perform a hierarchical clustering to analyse and visualise the international collaboration clusters for each discipline and period.
+Finally, we provide quantitative evidence of a `Shrinking World' of research collaboration at a global scale over the past half-century.
+Our results provide valuable insights into the big picture of past, present and future international collaboration.